I love this plant so much I’ve had one for 15 years and it has got around 15 feet tall I love it I’m ordering more now thank you so much TN nursery

 Propagating Hydrangea paniculata

 Since this hydrangea does not produce seeds, they must be propagated from cuttings.
-When planting a cutting, make sure the area where the roots meet the stem is inserted less than an inch below ground level.
+When planting a cutting, ensure the area where the roots meet the stem is inserted less than an inch below ground level.
 Deeper planting may promote deterioration of roots.
 After planting the cutting, sprinkle fertilizer on soil, water and then add mulch.

 Winter Care For Pee Gee Hydrangea